openrs2/openrs2/share/doc/coordinate-system.md

 Each map square is split into zones, each of which contains 8x8 tiles across a single level.
 Zones are the granularity used for most packets that interact with the world - for example, spawning locs and obj stacks.
-An entire zone may be reset and populated with dynamic locs and obj stacks in one packet.
+An entire zone may be reset and populated with dynamic locs and obj stacks in two packets.

 Zones are also the granularity used to build instances, such as player-owned houses.